Favour2003/Studently/README.md

 ## Getting Started

-A few resources to help ou understand the project:
+A few resources to help you understand the project:

 https://mega.nz/folder/dDshSAzT#wTAMnK2_m8sA67647cGlOg -MEGA zip file containing the documentation of the app written in the Italian language, the mock-up, powerpoint presentation and a video demonstration of how the app works.